By Jay Shiffler, Vice President of Business Development, WHECO Worldwide Services

-One of the truly great injustices done to crane owners and insurance companies by the manufacturers, that is costing millions of dollars annually in unnecessary crane component replacement, is spreading the misconception that unless a repair or repair process to a crane is approved by an OEM it is to be considered a “modification”.
+One of the truly great injustices done to crane owners and insurance companies by the manufacturers, that is costing millions of dollars annually in unnecessary crane component replacements, is spreading the misconception that unless a repair or repair process to a crane is approved by an OEM, it is to be considered a “modification.”

 Repairs/adjustments and modifications are addressed separately in the new OSHA standard 1926.1400

-If you listen to the rhetoric of the manufacturers you would be mistakenly led to believe that unless the repair is approved by them it would not comply with the OSHA standard.
-But, if you were to put this to the Truth-O-Meter test it would earn a PANTS ON FIRE rating.
+If you listen to the rhetoric of the manufacturers, you would be mistakenly led to believe that unless the repair is approved by them, it would not comply with the OSHA standard.
+But, if you were to put this to the Truth-O-Meter test, it would earn a PANTS ON FIRE rating.
 That rating indicates that the statement is not accurate and makes a ridiculous claim.
-And, we would agree.
+We would agree.
 Let’s discuss the facts:

 - Fact #1: OSHA standards apply to everyone, not just the manufacturers.
 And, the manufacturers have no authority to interpret OSHA or make up rules that restrict crane owners and insurance companies from exercising their rights under federal law to have their cranes and crane components repaired.